NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 ### Target Layout

 Users may want Lustre file systems with different performance characteristics.
 For example, a user job with a single compute node accessing the Lustre file system would see acceptable performance from a single OSS.
-A FPP workload might want as many OSSs as posible to avoid contention.
+An FPP workload might want as many OSSs as posible to avoid contention.

 The `NnfStorageProfile` allows admins to specify where and how many Lustre targets are allocated by the WLM.
 During the proposal phase of the workflow, the NNF software uses the information in the `NnfStorageProfile` to add extra constraints in the `DirectiveBreakdown`.
 The WLM uses these constraints when picking storage.